emellybmuniz/emellybmuniz/README.md

 # 🚀 Hi World!
-## I'm Emelly Beatriz — FrontEnd Developer & Tech Enthusiast 👩‍💻✨
+## I'm Emelly Beatriz — FrontEnd Developer & UX/UI Enthusiast 👩‍💻✨

 > Turning ideas into reality, one line of code at a time.
 Want to build something incredible together?